Thinking about buying a Nordictrack treadmill?

 This is something you don’t find on other brands of treadmills at this price point.
 So it’s pretty cool to find here.

-All T-series treadmills also fold up for easy storage and have auxiliary music ports with speakers.
+All EXP series treadmills also fold up for easy storage and have auxiliary music ports with speakers.
 So you can connect your phone or other device and play your workout music through the console.

 Nordictrack Commercial Treadmills

-As the name suggests, these treadmills give you a higher grade of construction than the T-series of treadmills.
+As the name suggests, these treadmills give you a higher grade of construction than the EXP series of treadmills.

 They tend to have stronger motors – or even double motors in the case of the Nordictrack 1750 – which hold up better under longer, more intense workouts.

-They also have larger rollers (larger rollers help to reduce static on the belt and ultimately prolong the life of your treadmill).
-And the heavier machine weights give you a more solid, stable machine, especially when you pick up your pace.
+They also tend to be heavier.
+In general, the heavier machine weights give you a more solid, stable machine, especially when you pick up your pace.

-Like the T-series of treadmills, all of these models give you full-color, HD, touch-screen consoles with access to iFit programs.
-However they tend to have larger screens than the T-series models – including the massive screen on the 2950 treadmill:
+Like the EXP series of treadmills, all of these models give you full-color, HD, touch-screen consoles with access to iFit programs.
+However they tend to have larger screens than the EXP series models – including the massive screen on the 2450 treadmill:

-They also tend to have a few extra perks like higher 15% inclines and even up to 3% decline for added crosstraining.
-You also get extra storage in the stability bars underneath the consoles.
+They also tend to have a few extra perks like longer belts, upgraded sound systems and even up to 3% decline for added crosstraining.

 If you’re a runner or plan on longer, more intense workouts, these are some of the best Nordictrack treadmills for your home.